mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/01/02-hardware.md

 ##	Touch screens

-There are two basic types of technologies: capacitive and resistive.
+There are two basic types of technologies: **capacitive** and **resistive**.

 Capacitive displays are more expensive to manufacture, which is why they are present in high- or mid-end devices.
 Screens of this type allow the tapping of more than one finger at a time.
 This feature is called multitouch.
 If our app is going to be installed on devices with multitouch screens, we can use a gesture-based programming technique.
 One of the most common gestures is a pinch, which is using two fingers to adjust the zoom.

 Resistive displays are much cheaper to manufacture.
 They are present in low-end devices or industrial devices that do not require multitouch.

 ##	Haptic feedback

-Haptic feedback aims to provide information to the user by means of touch.
-It is achieved with the device vibration motor.
+Haptic feedback aims to provide information to the user by employing touch.
+It is achieved with the device's vibration motor.
 Its most common use is the vibration the device makes when it receives a call.

 High-end devices feature vibration motors that can perform many different vibrations.
 These vibrations can be associated with different application actions, creating a much more immersive feel.